msimberg/hpx/docs/sphinx/manual/creating_hpx_projects.rst

 Using macros to create new targets
 ----------------------------------

 In addition to the targets described above, |hpx| provides convenience macros to hide optional boilerplate code that may be useful for your project.
-The link to the targets described above.
+The macrso link your targets to the targets described above.
 We recommend that you use the targets directly whenever possible as they tend to compose better with other targets.

 The macro for adding an |hpx| component is ``add_hpx_component``.
 It can be used in your ``CMakeLists.txt`` file like this: